FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 -   Port `3005` has been exposed for HTTP traffic so we can display the web page and interact with the REST API.
--   Port `3443` has been exposed for secure HTTPS traffic for the website and REST API
+-   Port `3443` has been exposed for secure HTTPS traffic for the site and REST API

 > **Note** HTTPS should be used throughout for any secured application, but to
 > do this properly, **Keyrock** requires a trusted SSL certificate - the default